splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

    whos-on-call

-An on-call schedule consists of one or more shifts, with members who rotate through a shift.
+When an incident occurs, it is important to contact a responder who understands that part of the system architecture to fix the problem.
+This is accomplished through scheduling.
+An on-call schedule consists of a rotating group of responders that are assigned shifts for incident response.
 Use an on-call schedule as a step in your service incident workflows.

 .. raw:: html